WolfOvs/chat/README.md

 ## Gulpfile.js
 Gulpfile has not been modified much.
 Practically on line 1 you are offered an array of SCSS files to compile and that is all there is to it.# chat

-## How to use CHAT

-- First add the Girl with 'ADD TO FRIEND BUTTON'
-- Let's chat with Sophie
-- Try to speak with her...(One suggest, write 'Bien') :)